gramineproject/contrib/Curated-Apps/README.md

     |---------------------------------------------------------------------------------------------|

 ## Sample Workloads
-worloads/ subdirectory contains relevant instructions and support files to curate a selected set of applications with Gramine.
+`worloads/` subdirectory contains relevant instructions and support files to curate a selected set of applications with Gramine.

 ## Contents

     .
-    +-- curate.py               # Entry file for curation that the user runs as explained above +-- redis/                  # Contents to help curate.py with GSC Redis curation +-- pytorch/                # Contents to help curate.py with GSC PyTorch curation +-- util/                   # Helper scripts and files that curate.py uses +-- verifier/               # Contents to build attestaton verifier image +-- workloads/              # Sample curated applications for select set of workloads
+    +-- curate.py               # Entry file for curation that the user runs as explained above +-- util/                   # Helper scripts and files that curate.py uses +-- verifier/               # Contents to build attestaton verifier image +-- workloads/              # Sample curated applications for select set of workloads